nhpip/iex_history2/README.md

 Returns true or false is History is enabled

 ### History.alias/1
-If you did something like `alias History, as: H` then pass the alias name as a string to this function so the results are excluded from the history.
+If you want to setup an alias like `alias History, as: H`, rather than using `alias/2` from the shell, please use this function instead.
+So to create an alias of `H` use `History.alias(H)`.
+This allows aliased functions to be handled correctly.